liddiard/liddiard.me/_projects/mailpdf.md

     caption: Mailing a PDF document in under 60 seconds (despite my slow typing).
 ---

-Mailing a PDF document is not a quick task for anyone who doesn't have easy access to a post office or a printer.
-And of course you'll also need an envelope and stamps, or else you'll need to stand in line at the post office to pay.
-All this even if you're trying to get an ultimately electronic document from point A to B.
+Mailing a document can be cumbersome for anyone who doesn't have easy access to a post office or a printer.
+You'll need an envelope and stamps, or you'll need to stand in line at the post office to pay even if you're trying to get an ultimately electronic document from point A to B.

 Mail a PDF Online lets you do exactly what it says with a simple one-page interface, leveraging the [Lob](https://lob.com/) and [Stripe](https://stripe.com/) APIs for shipment and payment.
 Upload a PDF – we resize it to letter dimensions if necessary – and enter your "from" and "to" addresses – we validate them in case you make a mistake.
 Choose shipping options and pay, all under 60 seconds.
 Take a look at the accompanying video.